Continuing Education Activity

-Patients with anosognosia due to brain injury often exhibit a lack of awareness of hemiparesis, hemisensory deficits, neglect, memory deficits, and language deficits.
+Patients with anosognosia due to brain injury often exhibit a lack of awareness of hemiparesis, hemisensory deficits, memory deficits, and language deficits.
 Patients may be unaware of one deficit while recognizing others.
 Anosognosia can co-occur with somatosensory neglect (asomatognosia), which also localizes to the right parietal lobe.
 The latter consists of the patient's denial that part of their body belongs to them.

 Although anosognosia usually accompanies a right parietal, temporoparietal, thalamic, or basal ganglia lesion, recent studies suggest that the deficit sometimes can relate to non-structural changes.
 These changes cause problems with the connectivity of different parts of the brain.